P4ST4S/succes-dex/README.md

 ### Theming

 Tailwind tokens are defined in `tailwind.config.ts`.
 The palette includes Pokemon-themed colors with Mii Channel inspiration for a playful, nostalgic feel.

+### Deployment

+The project is deployed on Vercel using zero-config Next.js hosting.
+Merge or push to the `main` branch triggers Vercel’s build pipeline, which runs `pnpm install` and `pnpm build` before promoting the build to production.
+Environment variables are managed via the Vercel dashboard to keep secrets out of the repo.